minkwak98/CSPE2024/README.md

 ## 2. First phrase types
 If you came from my poster, here's the more interesting part for you!
 I have put in each phrase type songs in each image.
-Try listening to the shared types: "Type a" and "Type b".
+Try listening, maybe focusing on the shared types: "Type a" and "Type b".<br>
-Remember that they are all different birds!<br>

 <a href="https://github.com/user-attachments/assets/57d3a07f-bb01-4798-b43a-4cc6d293386e" target="_blank">
   <img src="https://github.com/user-attachments/assets/6992a425-0b1c-4c0e-b98a-aad3de948999" alt="Bird A_Type a" style="width:100px;height:45px;"/>